HeZhang1994/video-audio-tools/README.md

 - To **remove** the audio from a video, run `run_VAP_remove.py`.

 - To **convert** the format of audio, run `run_VAP_convert.py`.

+- To cut video.

+- To merge video.

 <br>